Linear-LLM-SCM: Benchmarking LLMs for Coefficient Elicitation in Linear-Gaussian Causal Models: Experimental Setup

-For the first type of adversarial conditions, namely changes in units, we use \emph{Cachexia1} DAG from Table~\ref{tab:dag_table} because the DAG comes with units and the DAG structure is relatively simpler among others.
+\textbf{(I) Tweaking Units to Check Robustness.} For the first type of adversarial conditions, namely changes in units, we use \emph{Cachexia1} DAG from Table~\ref{tab:dag_table} because the DAG comes with units and the DAG structure is relatively simpler among others.
 We captured aggregated trends on each model with temperature set to zero to make the behavior as deterministic as possible.
-We used 25 runs for each condition.
-In our experiments regarding (i), we employed the following two conditions: (A) the \emph{Cachexia} DAG with real bounds and units, and (B) the \emph{Cachexia} DAG with real bounds and tweaked units from micromolar to nanomolar.
+We employed the following two conditions: (A) the \emph{Cachexia} DAG with original units $\mu$M, and (B) the \emph{Cachexia} DAG with tweaked units, nM.